SeanSon2005/ObjDumpAI/README.md

 and additionally ensure that you have the `redis` and `celery` packages as well as a recent `nodejs` version with `npm`.

 Running `./run.sh` (without the DOCKER argument) will attempt to start each required component on the host machine.
-If you are having issues with this, you can see below how individual components can be run.
+If you are having issues with this, you can see how individual components can be run below.

 The frontend component can be run as follows:
 ```bash